-Students are expected to check their planner, device, and/or learning management system for assignments, and to reach out to educators if they are unsure about how to access or submit assignments, complete work online, or if they need help managing their assigned workload.
+Students are expected to check their planner, device, and/or learning management system (e.g., Schoology, Seesaw, etc.) for assignments, and to reach out to educators if they are unsure about how to access or submit assignments, complete work online, or if they need help managing their assigned workload.
 Students at the middle and high school levels are expected to use their device, a paper planner and/or the calendar function in the learning management system to manage due dates for major assignments, exams and projects.

 On receiving homework, students are expected to work independently to complete it.
-This means students will:
+This means students will, in a manner appropriate for their grade level:

-- Ask for help if the assignment is not clear. - Copy all assignments into their planner and/or device, carefully recording due dates, and important information. - Set a time each day to do homework. - Check work and, if necessary, explain it to an adult. - Maintain high quality work on homework assignments. - Take home all necessary resources, such as electronic devices, packets, textbooks, notes and study guides to accurately complete homework. - Bring the completed homework back to school or submit it electronically as directed when it is due. - Be responsible for getting assignments when absent from school. - Be responsible for taking care of, and returning, any borrowed resource materials. - Demonstrate academic integrity when completing assignments.
+- Ask for help if the assignment is not clear to them. - Copy all assignments into their planner and/or device, carefully recording due dates and important information.

+- Set a time each day to do homework. - Check work and, if necessary, explain it to an adult. - Maintain high quality work on homework assignments. - Take home all necessary resources, such as electronic devices, packets, textbooks, notes and study guides to accurately complete homework. - Bring the completed homework back to school or submit it electronically as directed when it is due. - Be responsible for getting assignments when absent from school. - If experiencing a challenge that is interfering with managing their workload and completing their homework in a quality manner, communicate with the teacher to seek assistance or to request an extension of a homework deadline. - Be responsible for taking care of, and returning, any borrowed resource materials. - Demonstrate academic integrity when completing assignments.
 Students are expected to use technology tools, including artificial intelligence, only in ways that are authorized by the teacher to complete assignments.